revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

     # write your logic here
 ```

-he is asking you to Write your own logic inside the for loop to print the values 4, 2, 7, 8, and 9 on the output screen. how will you do this?
+He asks you to write your own logic inside the for loop to print the values 4, 2, 7, 8, and 9 on the output screen.
+How will you do this?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)